AMReX-Astro/workflow/sphinx_docs/source/olcf-workflow.rst

 All the exposed information in this section is a condensed version of the `Summit documentation guide
 <https://docs.olcf.ornl.gov/systems/summit_user_guide.html#job-launcher-jsrun>`_, and should not replace it.

-In Summit, a node is composed by two sockets: each one with 21 CPU physical cores (+1 reserved for the system), 3 GPU's and 1 RAM memory bank.
+In Summit, a node is composed by two sockets: each one with 21 CPU physical cores (+1 reserved for the system), 3 GPUs and 1 RAM memory bank.
 The sockets are connected by a bus allowing communication among them.
 Each CPU physical core may define up to 4 threads.
 The whole structure of the node can be depicted as follows: